8 Traits of a gifted child

 Again, this trait is keeping with a gifted child’s ability to do something that is beyond his years and with incredible skill and passion.

-For example, a musically gifted child is usually able to recognize patterns easily, can sing on pitch and identify when something or someone is out of pitch and is able to sing or play musically, with lots of emotion.
+For example, a musically gifted child is usually able to recognise patterns easily He can also sing on pitch.
+And, identify when something or someone is out of pitch and is able to sing or play musically, with lots of emotion.

 8. A gifted child will often be highly sensitive

 Such kids often possess deep, intense feelings and reactions, and are highly sensitive.
-They also may be very concerned with social and political injustices and issues, and display a strong sense of justice at an early age.
+They also may be very concerned with social and political injustices and issues.
+And, they may display a strong sense of justice at an early age.

 Does your child display any of these traits?
 Do share your thoughts on the topic of gifted children in a comment below.